NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Willowshore Urchin.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Strength**, and one is a free ability boost.

 You're trained in the Athletics skill and the Engineering Lore skill.
-You gain the [[Feats/Charming Liar|Charming Liar]] feat.
+You gain the [[Charming Liar|Charming Liar]] feat.

 [[Adventure-Specific Actions/Seasonal Boon (Willowshore Urchin)|Seasonal Boon (Willowshore Urchin)]]